tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 To summarise, the MAJOR version must be incremented with any changes which *require* updates to any projects that fetch the newly released version.
+Note, changes to match the documentation of a previous release should be considered bug fixes, so may only warrant a MINOR increment.

 ### MINOR Versions